FizziMilk/KHABSTimetable/Benas/Group Meeting Notes.md

+## COVER:

+Hi and welcome to this (duration) long presentation about the work that we carried as part of our Professional Practice and Team Design Project Module.
 # INTRODUCTION:

-This presentation is about our project, which is the Timetable Generation System
+The topic of this presentation is about our project, which is the Timetable Generation System

  We will cover how we came together, chose our project, and collaborated to create a project plan,(maybe paragraph 2) using various project and team management techniques to develop an effective solution, following the criteria of the brief provided to us by our supervisor.